 Insights into these figures are valuable, especially because student housing plays a crucial role in student life.
 Since they’re spending a majority of their time in these spaces, the quality of student housing can have an impact on their collegiate experience.
 The figures below may also be helpful in determining the kind of support college students need when it comes to student accommodations.
 They also may answer questions like “how many college students live on campus."

 Much like other industries, the student housing market is steered by the forces of demand and supply.
-In this case, the demand is impelled by the staggering enrollment rates recorded in leading academic destinations such as the United States (Duffin, 2020).
+In this case, the demand is impelled by the enrollment in higher education in the United States.
 The supply, on the other hand, is propped up by institutional, international, and domestic property developers.

-As student enrollment continues to soar at a higher velocity, developers have put in a shift on building student housing properties to supplement the accelerated demand (Savills, 2019).
-Despite their best efforts and increased development activities, however, the demand and supply of student accommodation are not in equilibrium (Savills, 2019).
+As student enrollment gradually increases, developers have put in a shift on building student housing properties to supplement the demand.
+Despite their best efforts and increased development activities, however, the demand and supply of student accommodation are not in equilibrium (Savills, 2018).
 And, this has been the overarching theme for the student accommodation industry for years.

 This section aims to shed more light on the student housing market.
 It compiles key data on student accommodation market value, investments, and the demand and supply of housing in the academic arena.
 Moreover, it offers insights into leading student housing developers and managers in some of the popular global academic destinations.